A measure of choice irrationality based on opposite judgements: Appendix: Proofs

 Assume now that (ii) is true.
-Thus, at least one of the conditions (iii)(a) and (iii)(b) are true also for $\{x^{\rhd}_1,\cdots x^{\rhd}_j\}.$ If condition (iii)(a) holds, then Lemma~\ref{LEM:no_external_switches} yields $sp(c)<j,$ a contradiction.
-Thus assume that (iii)(b) is true.
+Thus, at least one of the conditions (ii)(a) and (ii)(b) are true also for $\{x^{\rhd}_1,\cdots x^{\rhd}_j\}.$ If condition (ii)(a) holds, then Lemma~\ref{LEM:no_external_switches} yields $irr_{\mathsf{Comp}}(c)<j,$ a contradiction.
+Thus assume that (ii)(b) is true.
 There is $h\in\{1,\cdots,j\}$ satisfying one and only one of the following conditions: \begin{description}